 18 McNairn Cross, Leda

 The family of five who created this display love the magical festive season of Christmas and the whole family gets involved with setting up the display.
 They have been decorating for over 20 years now and each year their display just gets bigger and bigger.
 Their display consists of indoor and outdoor lights with magical rooms to see and explore different things.
-This year the family are once again supporting Royal Flying Doctor Service.

 18 Everglades Parade, Landsdale